JunaidIslam2105/scraper/README.md

 node src/index.js
 ```

-2. Run the index.html file in the project directory.
+2. Run the client.html file in the project root directory.

 3. You should see the real-time story feed start populating automatically.